ubclaunchpad/LP-website/resources/git-workflow.md

 When the issue being worked on is ready to be merged into `master` and all relevant commits on that branch have been pushed to GitHub, OR when you feel like you are stuck and need help, create a pull request on GitHub.
-Opening work-in-progress pull requests for your banch is a good way to get feedback on your direction and get pointers on how to best complete your task.
+Opening work-in-progress pull requests for your branch is a good way to get feedback on your direction and get pointers on how to best complete your task.

 * Request a review from anyone who is familiar with the section of the codebase